lennertvanh/MDA-Georgia/README.md

 venv\Scripts\activate
 ```

-To install all of the required packages to this environment, simply run:
+To install all of the required `pip` packages to this environment, simply run:

 ```
 pip install -r requirements.txt
 ```

-and all of the required `pip` packages, will be installed, and the app will be able to run.
+Now, you're all set to succesfully run the app!

 ---

 ## Usage
-### How to use this app

 Run this app locally by running the following code in the terminal:
 ```
 python app-test.py
 ```
-Open http://0.0.0.0:8050/ in your browser, you will see the homepage of the app and you can explore all the insightful plots.
+The terminal will give the message 'Dash is running on [_http link_]'.
+By following this link, the homepage of the app will open in your browser.
+You can dive in and explore the app by clicking the links at the top of the page, which are categorized under 3 titles:

+1. _Explore the noise data_: these pages contain interactive visualizations concerning the noise levels and noise events data
+2. _Explore the weather data_: these pages show interactive visualizations concerning the meteo data
+3. _Analysis_: these pages contain visualizations that combine different datasets, and display the results of the modeling

 ---

 ## Examples
-### What does this app show

-Explain what the user can do in the app
+Explain what the user can see/do in the app, what the app shows (GIFs, screenshots, ...)

 ---